-A place specialized in brunch whose fame is on the rise.
+A place specializing in bruch whose fame is on the rise.
 Of Australian origin, the Hardware Société is perfect for a good brunch with sweet or savory products.
-It is well known among Parisians from the surrounding area but not so much among tourists so it is usually a quiet place.
+It is well known among Parisians from the surrounding area, but not so much among tourists so it is usually a quiet place.
 And located just under the foot of the Sacré Coeur, just 15 minutes walk from the Moulin Rouge.

 - Where: Rue Lamarck next to the Sacré Coeur.

 - Recommended dish: Eggs Benedict.

 - Ideal for: Couples, small groups and families.

 Enjoy a Montmartre classic, La boîte aux lettres

 Those who know well the Montmartre neighborhood do not hesitate to point out as one of the best value for money restaurants in the area.
 It is a very small but cozy place whose main virtue is its home cooking.
 In its menu there are from French dishes to other options from all over Europe.
 In addition to the tasty dishes and the cozy character of the place, on Sunday nights they offer jazz concerts.